 View your child's medical records and schedule appointments through our secure, online portal, day or night.

-- loss of consciousness
+- loss of consciousness (may be brief)

-- blurred vision
+- blurred or double vision

-- trouble walking
+- dizziness, balance problems, or trouble walking

 - confusion and saying things that don't make sense